Char2sGu/layout-projection/packages/core/guides/layout-animation.md

 await animator.animate({ root: root, from: snapshots });
 ```

-> The `ProjectionNodeSnapper` service is used here for snapshot capturing.
+> The `ProjectionNodeSnapper` service captures the current state of Projection Nodes into snapshots.
 Learn more about this service [here](./snapshots.md).

 Note that several requirements must be followed in order to perform the animation correctly:

-- You should invoke `animate()` after changing the layouts as soon as possible because the layout changes will be rendered after the current event loop is completed, and then the elements will blink on their new layouts before they are animated.
+- You should invoke `animate()` after changing the layouts as soon as possible, because the layout changes will be rendered after the current event loop is completed, and then the elements will blink on their new layouts before they are animated.
-- The layout changes must be within the scope of the subtree staring from the `root` you specified.
+- The layout changes must be within the scope of the subtree starting from the `root` node you specified.

 ### Easing and Duration